 Cybersecurity needs to remain a priority for small business owners.
 There are so many areas of your business that you are juggling and managing right now, but the unfortunate truth is that there are cyber threats targeting small businesses right now.
-The business world has shifted to more remote-work, and while this can help your business save in costs for office space, you should consider investing that savings into beefing up your cyber security practices.
 You don’t want to be caught with your hands in your pockets.
 Here is how to prepare your small business for cybersecurity threats.

 Prepare for Small Business Cybersecurity Threats